ysdn2019/Graduates-List/graduates/mich-ferguson.md

 ---
 path: /work/a-dragon-came-to-school-today
 graduate: Mich Ferguson
-mainimg: /assets/work/ferguson_mich_project3_web_main.jpg
+cover: /assets/work/ferguson_mich_project3_web_main.jpg
-thumbnailimg: /assets/work/ferguson_mich_project3_web_thumbnail.jpg
+thumbnail: /assets/work/ferguson_mich_project3_web_thumbnail.jpg
 title: A Dragon Came to School Today
 groupmembers:
-fields: Book Design, Illustration, Print
+category: Book Design, Illustration, Print
 mediumdimensions: Print
 description: “A Dragon came to school today” is about a dragon that gets lost on his way to school and ends up causing some trouble at a human child’s school.
-In the end, they become friends and the dragon is helped to find his way home.digitallink:
+In the end, they become friends and the dragon is helped to find his way home.
+digitallink:
 image1: /assets/work/ferguson_mich_project3_web_support1.jpg
 subtitle1:
 caption1: